AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 The result:
  * 10-25% speed gain compared to llvm_mode
  * guaranteed non-colliding edge coverage :-)
- * The compile time especially for libraries can be longer
+ * The compile time especially for binaries to an instrumented library can be much longer

 Example build output from a libtiff build:
 ```